Raffy Lopez

-Rafael Manuel Lopez (born October 2, 1987) is an American professional baseball catcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Chicago Cubs, Cincinnati Reds, Toronto Blue Jays, and San Diego Padres.
+Rafael Manuel Lopez (born October 2, 1987) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Cincinnati Reds, Toronto Blue Jays, and San Diego Padres.

 Career

 Chicago Cubs

 Lopez attended Summit Christian High School in Wellington, Florida, and Florida State University, where he played college baseball for the Florida State Seminoles.
 The Chicago Cubs selected Lopez in the 16th round of the 2011 Major League Baseball draft.
 Lopez was called up to the majors for the first time on September 2, 2014.
 He was optioned to the Triple-A Iowa Cubs on March 16, 2015, and designated for assignment on June 27.

 Los Angeles Angels

 The Cubs traded Lopez to the Los Angeles Angels of Anaheim in exchange for pitching prospect Manuel Rondon on July 3, 2015.
 He was released by the Angels on December 23, 2015.

 Detroit Tigers

 Lopez signed with the Detroit Tigers organization on January 4, 2016.
 He was assigned to the Toledo Mud Hens on January 12, and released on April 2.